codeserk/website/content/posts/project/i-ching/log/day-10.md

 I've just discovered that lazy loading components is not that great for this kind of apps.
 The app has _tabs_ as main router, and when you click on another tab, it **lazy loads** that page.

-That behaviour is completely weird (you don't expect that in mobile apps!), not sure why that's the recommended way of doing /shrug (TODO: Add a plugin that replaces _/shrug_ with a real one :>)
+That behavior is completely weird (you don't expect that in mobile apps!), not sure why that's the recommended way of doing /shrug (TODO: Add a plugin that replaces _/shrug_ with a real one :>)

 ## Final tweaks